hoongyan/hoongyan.github.io/_posts/2024-08-01-applied-data-science-project.md

 Nouns cannot be removed entirely as many are related to the topics surfaced.

 Comparison with BERTopic Model
-BERTopic model leverages on BERT embeddings, dimensionality reduction and clustering to identify and extract topics from text data.

 Though the average coherence score is higher for BERT (BERT: 0.443 vs LDA: 0.372), the overall topics surfaced were comparable across both models.